|<<< | >>> | Feedback|

 From electrical engineering, it is known that for sufficiently high electric field strengths in an insulating medium (e.g. air or glass) a breakdown can occur.
 This means that there is a kind of spark, and the medium becomes electrically conducting.
 The mechanism behind this effect is based on the acceleration of free electrons to high energies so that collisions with other atoms or molecules can lead to secondary free carriers.
 This starts an avalanche process, during which appreciable densities of free carriers can be built up within a short time.
 A plasma is formed, which can have a significant electrical conductivity.
 The plasma can be maintained by further current flow, which generates additional free carriers.

 Breakdown in air and in other transparent media can also be initiated by intense light, i.e. by electromagnetic waves with frequencies of hundreds of terahertz.
 The high optical intensities required can be reached in pulses as generated e.g. in a Q-switched laser (with nanosecond durations) or in a mode-locked laser and amplified in a regenerative amplifier (for pulse durations of picoseconds or femtoseconds).
 The intensity required for optical breakdown depends on the pulse duration.
-For example, for 1-ps pulses an optical intensity of ≈ 2 × 1013 W/cm2 is required.
+For example, for 1-ps pulses an optical intensity of ≈ 2 × 1013 W/cm2 is required for breakdown in air at normal pressure.

 In solid media, breakdown can lead to a modification of the material properties, to material damage or even to complete material removal.
 This is exploited e.g. in laser machining (see below).